vipul2802/o365hq.com/content/services/Business Process Automation Using Built-in Office 365 Tools and Services.md

 +++
-title = "Business Process Automation Using Built-in Office 365 Tools and Services" description = "Business Process Automation (BPA) is the implementation of a business process management system with the help of IT.
+title = "Business Process Automation Using Built-in Microsoft 365 Tools and Services" description = "Business Process Automation (BPA) is the implementation of a business process management system with the help of IT.
 Such a system simplifies business operations, improves the quality of work, and reduces costs using modern and efficient technologies." date = 2019-05-15

 [taxonomies]
-products = ["Office 365"]
+products = ["microsoft 365"]
 types = ["Implementation"]

 [extra]